 There are some things that cannot be missed.
-For some people it is the first day first show of a movie, for some it is the launch event of a new gadget, for some it is a game of their favorite sports teams, for some it is the daily TV soap and for some it is the exact log-in time at office.
+For some people it is the first day first show of a movie, for some, it is the launch event of a new gadget, or a game of their favorite sports teams, a daily TV program and for some, it is the exact log-in time at office.
 For me one is a music concert and other is the inaugural run of a new or prestigious train.
 Only the fourth in India of its kind and the first ever in South India, the Chennai - Bangalore - Chennai AC Double Decker Express train started off on her maiden (inaugural) regular service run on Thursday, April 25, 2013.
-Trains with Non-AC Double Decker coaches have been running on Indian Railways for a few decades now (The Flying Rani, Singahad Express and in early 1990s the Vanchinad Express in Kerala).
+Trains with Non-AC Double Decker coaches have been running on Indian Railways for a few decades now (The Flying Rani, Singahad Express and in the early 1990s the Vanchinad Express in Kerala).
 But that did prevent first AC Double Decker flagged off between Howrah and Dhanbad from capturing the fancy of the nation.
 And this was the first one that was running to my city.
 And this was something I could not miss.

 The Great Train Journey Planning